UWNETLAB/metaknowledge/documentation/index.md

 It will also tell how long it will take, which is usually around 20 minutes.
 Now you just have to wait for it to finish.
 Once that is done a bunch of text will appear, it should take another 10 minutes.
 Then a browser window will appear at the showing the notebooks.
 If a browser window opens and it is showing `No data received` hit refresh a couple times.

-Then if you see a page with:
+When you see a page with:

     Lesson-0
     Lesson-1